kalvarezm/super-simple-scheduling-system/README.md

 - Documentation: It was used Swagger for the API documentation.
 Enter to: http://localhost:8090/s4/api/v1/swagger-ui.html#/
 - Database: It was used H2
 - Logging: It was used slf4j for print error messages.
+- Code review: It was used Sonar Lint to improve the code conventions.

 For deploy you can run main method in Application.java.
 - You can try entering to http://localhost:8090/s4/api/v1/students and then read the API documentation